 The Epistle to the Hebrews is a monument to early Christian reflection on the significance of the work of Jesus, His benefits, and the response of faith in the transition from the law of Moses to the gospel of grace.
-Students will learn the
+Students will learn the exegetical techniques of rhetorical and culturalanthropological analysis and apply them to a close reading of Hebrews.

-Bible, New Testament
+Requirements this course will fulfill: Bible, New Testament